Music Lessons for Rehab and Joy for a Boy with Severe TBI

 Understanding Your Child’s Behavior After a Severe Brain Injury

-Like all children, as those with severe TBI move from childhood to adolescence to adulthood, their needs and wants change.
-Behavior problems can serve the function of drawing attention to a changing need.
+As children with severe TBI move from childhood to adolescence to adulthood, their needs and wants change; behavior problems can serve the function of drawing attention to a changing need.

 BrainSTARS: Adolescent Self-Regulation